idominikosgr/VibeKit-VDK-CLI-Hub/ADMIN_SETUP.md

    - Click "Rule Synchronization"
    - Click "Sync Now"

-4. **Test Setup Wizard**:
+4. **Test Rule Generator**:
    - Go to `/setup`
    - Complete wizard steps
    - Generate a test package

 That's it!
-You now have full access to the admin functions and setup wizard. 🎉
+You now have full access to the admin functions and Rule Generator. 🎉